prabhuignoto/react-visual-grid/README.md

 ## 💭 How it works <a name = "working"></a>

 `react-visual-grid` works with the absolute minimum of properties to determine the optimal method to render images.
-All that is required is to specify the picture sizes desired, and the component will automatically determine the optimum approach to render the images.
+Specify the desired picture sizes and the layout, the component will automatically determine the optimum approach to rendering the images.

-Because virtualization is built in, you won't have to worry about performance.
+Comes with two different layouts (horizontal and vertical) for rendering images.
+The in-built virtualization ensures that the component renders only the images that are visible on the screen.
+This ensures that the component is able to render thousands of images without any performance issues.

-The component handles loading 5k+ photos with ease in the example.
-Both horizontal and vertical virtualization are supported.
+Resize the grid or go full screen, and the component will automatically adjust the image sizes to fit the new grid size.

 ## ⚙️ Installation <a name = "installation"></a>